osrf/gazebo_tutorials/track_visual/tutorial.md

           <name>sphere</name>
           <static>true</static>
           <use_model_frame>true</use_model_frame>
-          <xyz>2 0 1</xyz>
+          <xyz>-3 0 0</xyz>
         </track_visual>
       </camera>
     </gui>

 Relaunch Gazebo.
-You should now see the camera following the sphere.
-But there is one issue: the camera jumps back and forth whenever the sphere makes a half turn.
-That is because, by default, the camera is configured to inherit the yaw rotation of the tracked visual.

-To prevent this behaviour, simply set the `<inherit_yaw>` tag to `false`:
+You should now see a sphere rotating in front of the camera.
+By default, the camera is configured to ignore the pitch, roll and yaw of the model.
+To inherit the yaw rotation of the visual, simply set the `<inherit_yaw>` tag to `true`:

     <gui>
       <camera name="user_camera">